ned14/ISO_POSIX_standards_stuff/pthreads Notifer Object/Readme.txt

 On POSIX, C11's stdatomic.h and threads.h are not typically available as yet.
 As a result, macro hackery is done to map C11's atomic and thread support to C++11's atomics and POSIX threads.

+The unit tests will make use of parallel multithreaded unit testing if you define USE_PARALLEL.
+For this to work, you need Microsoft's Parallel Patterns Library (included in VS2010 and later) or Intel's Threading Building Blocks.